 "...murder is the third leading cause of death for native women."

 This is startling as Native people only make up 2% of the US overall population.
 Urban Indian Health Institute reports the youngest MMIW victim was a baby less than one year old and the oldest victim was an 83-year-old.

 MMIWG cases were identified across 71 selected urban cities

 The median age of MMIWG

 There are two important days on the calendar for the MMIW cause: February 14 and May 5.

 February 14 is MMIW National Day of Action and Awareness.
 On this day, activist groups organize Women's Memorial Marches around the country to protest class disparity, racism, inequality, and violence against Native Americans.
 The largest march takes place in Vancouver, BC, and has become a central point in the fight against MMIW.

 May 5 is the official MMIW Day and is the most widely celebrated across the US and Canada.
-Every year, there are marches, protests, bike rides, fundraisers, and more to raise awareness for the MMIW cause and fight against the injustice that's happening to Native women and their families every day.
+Every year, individuals wear red, and attend marches, rallies, bike rides, fundraisers, and more to raise awareness for the MMIW cause and fight against the injustice that's happening to Native women and their families every day.